cccwam/ift6759-project1-public/README.md

 contains the following configurable properties:

 * model
+    * definition:
+        * module: The Python module that contains the definition for the model that should be used
+        * name: The Python name that is the model definition
     * hyper_params: The hyper parameters for the model (some are defined as a list to allow for a hyper-parameter search during training)
     * source: This parameter is used when the code is run using evaluator.py.
 It determines